How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

 Want more tips for making a skinny tree look larger?
 See the post “The 10 Best Ways to Make a Sparse Christmas Tree Look Fuller“.

 These first few tips have been about setting a uniform background.
 But now it’s time to let the sentimental ornaments shine!
+Once your background is unified, it’s time to highlight those precious handmade and memory-filled ornaments.

 Just like decorating any tree, the general rule is to hang the larger ornaments toward the bottom of the tree and the smaller ornaments near the top.